Play & Development: An Occupational Therapist’s Perspective on Tiny Troops Soccer

 Sarah says, “A developmental sports program like Tiny Troops is a fun way for kids to learn many skills that are important as they grow.
 These skills include physical, emotional, and social skills, which are crucial for success in everyday activities like self-care, play, eating, academics, behavior, and leisure.”

 Tiny Troops Soccer allows children to develop these skills through structured, play-based activities.
-Each of our coaches is provided with a lesson plan that builds these skills into every class.
+Each of our coaches is provided with a lesson plan that builds these skills into every class, highlighting the developmental benefits of toddler soccer in a real, hands-on way.

 Areas of development include: